userstyles-world/userstyles.world/docs/readme.md

 # Documentation

-Here you can find the index for all of the documentation files.
+Here you can find the index for all of the internal documentation.

 Table of Content